son-ha-264/Logistic-Regression-with-Titanic-Dataset/README.md

   - Remove the columns that is not necessary for our analysis: PassengerId, Name and Ticket.
   - Deal with missing data.

-Removing **PassengerId** is a no-brainer, since it is just the index of each row and convey no information.
-On the other hand, **Name** and **Ticket** number does contain some useful information, albeit very little and requires a great deal of effort to extract.
-I have tried feature engineeering from **Name** and **Ticket** but they do not make significant enough improvements to our model, so I decide to remove them.

 The second step of preprocessing is to deal with missing data.
 There are missing data in 3 columns: **cabin**,**Embarked** and **Age** that can be dealt with in 3 different ways.
 First of all